mihaildono/padawan-project/youngling/introduction.md

 ## Array
 Unordered list of primitive values.
 We use it when we do not want a specific element, but just to bundle similar items into one place.
 Array is denoted by the symbols `[]`

-Lottary example: [69, 31, 56, 76, 22] -> We want all the numbers, but do not care for the individual
+Lottary example: [69, 31, 56, 76, 22] -> We want all the elements without
+specific order

 To take element of an array: <arrayName>[<number>]
 ```js